 The aeration measurement system is enclosed in a cabinet that is capable of maintaining the internal temperature at 50 degrees c regardless of ambient temperatures.
 This temperature is typically maintained by an internal heater and insulation within the cabinet.
 The enclosure must include the FDM, FDM inlet and outlet thermocouples and pressure transducers.

+6.5 System Time Responses—The maximum allowable system time responses are shown in Table X. Determine system time responses in accordance with the Data Acquisition and Control Automation II (DACA II) Task Force Report.

+TABLE X Maximum Allowable System Time Responses